 Below are the teacher direction cards.
-You will use these cards to teach your students the letter and the letter sound all while incorporating movement.
+You will use these cards to teach your students the blends and digraphs letter pairs and sounds, all while incorporating movement.
 This helps the brain learn through a variety of learning styles: visual, auditory, and kinesthetic movement.

-1. Say the Sound: First I show the students the card and tell them the sound the letter makes.
+1. Say the Sound: First I show the students the card and tell them the sound the blend/digraph makes.
 We say the sound 3 times.
-I do this because learning sounds is the most important thing to help them become readers and I tell them the letter is how we show that sound.
+I do this because learning sounds is the most important thing to help them become readers and I tell them the letters are how we show that sound.
 The picture of the little kid at the bottom of the card, lets students know that is what they will say.

 Remember:When you say the letter sounds, make sure to say them quickly and not add the schwa (uh) sound at the end.
-B says /b/ not /buh/, make sure that you're not dropping your jaw and accidentally adding the UH sound at the end.
+Bl says /bl/ not /bluh/, make sure that you're not dropping your jaw and accidentally adding the UH sound at the end.
 If you do, then when students start to write they'll want to add the letter u to many words.

-2. Say the Picture Clue: Then I will tell them the picture clue and how we hear that sound at the beginning of that word.
-EX: alligator begins with the sound /a/ I will show them the hand motions we will do to help us remember the sounds.
-Then we'll practice and say the sound 3 times, then name the pictures EX: /a/ /a/ /a/ alligator I will then give the class a list of a few more words that begin with that sound and see if they can come up with any.
+2. Say the Picture Clue: Then I will tell them the picture clue and how we hear that sound when we see it in a word.
+EX: flower begins with the sound /fl/ I will show them the hand motions we will do to help us remember the sounds.
+Then we'll practice and say the sound 3 times, then name the pictures EX: /fl/ /fl/ /fl/ flower I will then give the class a list of a few more words that begin with that sound and see if they can come up with any.

 I created instructional videos that you can use to learn all of the movements, but the students really enjoy watching the video and playing along.
-The video is in alphabetical order, so if you teach the letters in a different order, you can quickly just scroll to the letter you are teaching that day.
-There are 2 videos.
-The 1st is the alphabet with sort vowels, the 2nd is just the short and long vowel sounds.
+The video is in alphabetical order, so if you teach the sounds in a different order, you can quickly just scroll to the sound you are teaching that day.
+The first part of the video works on blends, then I take a break and tell students it's turn to learn their digraphs.
 You can these videos with students in whole group, small group, or let them watch it during center time on your computer to give them extra practice.

 This Physical Phonics set has been in the works for a long time, so I'm thrilled to have it done.
-I hope you really find that your students learn and retain their alphabet and letter sounds more now that you have incorporated some moment.
+I hope you really find that your students learn and retain their blends and digraphs sounds more now that you have incorporated some moment.
 You can find this Physical Phonics bundle on TPT here.

-I have also created Physical Phonics Blends & Digraphs set for later on in the year and I'm working on a word work bundle as well.
+I have also created Physical Phonics Alphabet set for the beginning of the year and I'm working on a word work bundle as well.